1993 CIA headquarters shooting: Central Intelligence Agency memorial wall

+The CIA Memorial Wall as of 2023.
+Two stars on the wall are for Bennett and Darling.

 Bennett and Darling were memorialized as the 69th and 70th entries on the CIA's "memorial wall" of stars in the foyer of the Langley headquarters building, although President Clinton, in an address to the CIA, attributed the two individuals as the 55th and 56th stars.
 His statement was read during a memorial service at CIA headquarters by the First Lady, Hillary Rodham Clinton.

 Route 123 Memorial

 The Route 123 Memorial, consisting of a granite wall and two benches facing each other near the site of the shooting, is dedicated to Bennett and Darling.
 This memorial is illuminated at night.
 The memorial is not at the exact location of the shooting due to traffic reasons.